 part of singapore culture & design research project

-Click the video below to watch the process of doll making.
+Click on the video below to watch the doll making process:

 Bean Dolls of the Old Trades is supported by National Heritage Board Singapore,